Ordet: Plot

 The film centers around the Borgen family in rural Denmark during the autumn of 1925.
 The devout widower Morten, patriarch of the family, prominent member of the community, and patron of the local parish church, has three sons.
 Mikkel, the eldest, who has no faith, is happily married to the pious Inger, who is pregnant with their third child.
-Johannes, who was inspired by the Holy Spirit studying Søren Kierkegaard, believes himself to be Jesus Christ and wanders the farm.
+Johannes, who was inspired by the Holy Spirit after studying Søren Kierkegaard, believes himself to be Jesus Christ and wanders the farm.
 He condemns the age's lack of faith, including that of his family and of the modern-minded new pastor of the village.
 The youngest son, Anders, is lovesick for the daughter of the leader of a local Inner Mission sect.

 Anders confesses to Mikkel and Inger that he loves Anne Petersen, the daughter of Peter the Tailor.
 They agree to convince Morten to assent to the match.
 Later, Inger attempts to convince Morten to allow Anders to marry Anne.
 Morten angrily refuses, but changes his mind when he finds out Peter has refused Anders' proposal.
 Morten and Anders go to meet Peter, in order to negotiate the betrothal.

-Morten tries to convince Peter to permit the marriage, but he continues to refuse unless Morten and Anders join his sect.
+Morten tries to convince Peter to permit the marriage, but he continues to refuse unless Morten and Anders join the orthodox church.
 As the discussion collapses into sectarian bickering, Morten receives a call announcing that Inger has gone into a difficult labor.
-Peter says he hopes Inger will die, as maybe then Morten will see the error of his ways and join Peter's sect.
+Peter says he hopes Inger will die, as maybe then Morten will see the error of his ways and join Peter's church.
 Furious at Peter's comments, Morten attacks Peter and storms out with Anders, the two of them rushing home.
 While the doctor cannot save the baby, he is able to save Inger's life.
 After the doctor and pastor leave, Johannes angers his father by telling him that death is nearby and will take Inger, unless Morten has faith in him.
 Morten refuses to listen and, as prophesied, Inger dies suddenly.

 While preparing to go to Inger's funeral, Peter realizes that he has wronged Morten terribly, and reconciles with him over Inger's open coffin, agreeing to permit Anne and Anders to marry.
 Johannes suddenly interrupts the wake, approaches Inger's coffin, and proclaims that she can be raised from the dead if the family will only have faith and ask God to do so.
 Inger's daughter takes Johannes (again, inspired by the Holy Spirit)' hand and impatiently asks him to raise her mother from the dead.
 Johannes praises her childlike faith and asks God to raise Inger, who begins to breathe and twitch in her coffin.
 Seeing what seems to be the miracle of resurrection, both Morten and Peter rejoice, forgetting their religious differences.
 As Inger sits up, Mikkel embraces her and proclaims that he has finally found faith.